 Anna’s Museum of curiosities is anything but your typical museum.
 The entire exhibition is on display in an obscure shop window on a side alleway on Upper North Street, away from the prying eyes.

 The exhibition belongs to Anna Rubinstein, a young girl known as Brighton’s youngest taxidermist.
-She started collecting things when she was 7 (she would be 20 by now, based on this interview) and generously decided to share her natural history finds with the world.
+She started collecting things when she was 7 and generously decided to share her natural history finds with the world.

 Passers-by are warned not to knock on the door and rather admire the exhibition from a safe distance.
 Do, however, make sure to get close enough that you can read the labels describing the items, each handwritten by Anna herself.

-The proposition of the inverted house is simple: a unique optical illusion experience and a good few fun pictures that will have the social media likes pouring in.
+The proposition of the inverted house is simple: a unique optical illusion experience and a some memorable pictures.
 If you want to experience life upside down, then this is your chance.

-This quirky building can be found on the seafront, between the British Airways i360 and Brighton Beach Club
+This quirky building can be found on the seafront near the British Airways i360.

 9. Experience life as an inmate at Alcotraz Brighton